Soszust40/Dino-Game/README.md

 - **Neural Network Visualization** – Displays the AI's decision-making process in real time.

 ## How It Works
-- The AI **evolves over multiple generations**, improving its performance based on a fitness scoring system.
+- The AI evolves over multiple generations, improving its performance based on a fitness scoring system.
 - The fitness function rewards survival time and penalizes collisions with obstacles.
+- The AI has access to the dino's y position, X distance to next obstacle, and Y distance to next obstacle.
 - Players can switch between AI mode and manual mode for different gameplay experiences.

 ## Technologies Used
 - **Python**
-- **Pygame** for graphics and game mechanics
+- **Pygame** for graphics and game mechanics.
+- **PySide6 (Qt for Python)** for the main menu and settings UI.
-- **NEAT-Python** for AI training and evolution
+- **NEAT-Python** for AI training and evolution.

 ## Requirements: